Asghar767/course-projects/python - 2048 game/README.md

-# 2048
+# 2048 - AI1

-Play around with different algoritms to find achieve the highest score.
+Play around with different algoritms to achieve the highest score.

 ## usage